• Menu

 Gorgeous day at Ski Cooper.
 Photo: Jim Kendrick

 Cooper sets itself apart from every other ski resort in Western Colorado.
-For one it’s the most eastern, just making the cut.
+For one it’s the most eastern, just making the cut for our list.
 First used by the 10th Mountain Division as a training ground, it’s now a welcoming, wait-free ski mountain.
 By keeping an all-natural snow base, Ski Cooper asserts the softest snow around, making it a perfect place to bring the family.

 In conclusion, if you’re looking for a thrilling mogul ride in the backcountry, head over to Silverton Mountain.
 Or, if you need a family-friendly resort with options at every turn, you can find it at Powderhorn or Purgatory.
 Whether you desire short lines or snowcat-assisted excursions, Western Colorado can check all your boxes.